bcss/RentACar-Contract/MISSING_FEATURES.md

 **What Was Delivered:**
 - ✅ **13 comprehensive Privacy Policy sections** with GDPR/CCPA compliance
-- ✅ **15 comprehensive Terms of Service sections** covering all legal requirements
+- ✅ **14 comprehensive Terms of Service sections** covering all legal requirements
 - ✅ **Interactive accordion UI** with sticky table of contents for easy navigation
 - ✅ **Full responsive design** optimized for desktop, tablet, and mobile
 - ✅ **Multiple access routes** for user convenience:
   - Primary routes: `/privacy` and `/terms`
-  - Legacy routes: `/privacy-policy` and `/terms-of-service`
   - Settings integration: `/settings/privacy` and `/settings/terms-of-service`
 - ✅ **Bilingual support** (English/Arabic) with proper RTL/LTR layout
 - ✅ **Accessible from** footer navigation, settings page, and legal compliance sections